Aspire121/GiftBotHunter/README.md

 For sake of simplicity we will assume you already have a Discord app set up with a bot attached to it in the [Discord dev portal](https://discord.com/developers/) and Python 3.8 installed on your machine.

-This requires you to have installed discord.py, imagehash, Pillow and requests
+This requires you to have installed discord.py, imagehash, Pillow, requests and Pyenchant

 `pip install -U requests`